Sacred Falls

 Even before the incident, the area was known to be dangerous because the footing on the park's trail could become very slippery, and deaths had occurred on the waterfall trail when water from flash floods in the mountains swept hikers down the canyon.

-Sacred Falls Overview
+Key Features of Sacred Falls

 Show Form